ParisaMollahoseini/Action_recognition_with_kinect_v2/create_model/README.md

 ➙ Change the directories to your directories on google colab files.<br>
 ➙ Run the cells up to train cell.<br>
 ➙ Change the hardware accelerator to GPU from Notebook settings in edit menu.<br>
-➙ Run the rest of cells and see the results. 😊
+➙ Run the rest of cells and see the results. 😊<br>
 ➙ Download the model from directory which it is saved. ( we need this model for testing on kinect device)
 </p>
 <p class="has-line-data" data-line-start="32" data-line-end="33">This model is inspired from the paper named “Learning and recognizing human action from skeleton movement with deep residual neural networks”.</p>